 After we'd finished taping the interview two-shot of both people, push in on Bob, zoom back out I asked the cameraman to frame a closeup of Mary Ann so I could insert a shot of her "listening" while Bob was talking.
 She didn't understand at first what I was doing, but Bob explained to her that she should nod and smile during this "reaction shot."
 We got lucky; during the few seconds we were inserting Mary Ann live over the previously recorded video, she gave us a nice silent laugh.

 I don't remember what else went into the presentation.
-I assume the Marion Today folks said hello to Anderson, and we may have brought in the mayor and the sheriff and a sports commentator, and I was probably on camera as well.
+I assume the Marion Today folks said hello on tape to Anderson, and we may have brought in the mayor and the sheriff and a sports commentator, and I was probably on camera as well.

 Our chief engineer Cliff Dice and I spent all day assembling the piece.
 I understand that when it was shown in Indiana, it was well received.
 Of course, we never revealed to the Hoosiers that in Marion, we didn't really have a color studio.